HinnkaStudios-Open-Sources-Project/hinnkaDE/README.md

 The [desktop session](https://github.com/kk2lly/hinnkaDE/blob/main/hinnkaDE.desktop) file must be to `/usr/share/xsession` (this is only thing)

-Once done, log out to change desktop session to ''hinnkaDE'', log on and done!
+Once done, log out to change desktop session to ''hinnkaDE'' and log back on and done!